 Ketosis is a metabolic state where the liver breaks down fat to produce ketones.
 Ketones, on a ketogenic diet, are the primary fuel source for the body.
 If you’re new to the ketogenic diet and you still have questions, consider reading our Comprehensive Beginner’s Guide to Keto >

 There are three main ways to measure the ketones in your body, all of which have their advantages and disadvantages.
-The most common ways to measure and to see if you are at an ideal ketosis level for wight loss are:
+The most common ways to measure and to see if you are at an ideal ketosis level for weight loss are:

 - Blood Ketone Meter or Ketone Strips.
 Very accurate but the strips are extremely expensive.